March 13, 2023

 The startup costs to open an LLC in California can be just $90 - $200+.
 But after that, the ongoing costs can be upwards of $1,000 a year.

-You mostly have to worry about the mandatory costs, like:
+That said, you mostly have to worry about these mandatory costs:

-• Statement of Information filing fee ($20 every 2 years)
+• Statement of Information filing fee ($20 every two years)

 • Business licenses/permits ($50 to $100+, depending on the location)